alepiana/alepiana/README.md

 ## Hi there👋

 I am Alessandro Piana from Bergamo (Italy)
-- 🎓 I am currently pursuing the M.Sc. in Mathematical Engineering from Politecnico di Milano.
+- 🎓 I completed M.Sc. in Mathematical Engineering from Politecnico di Milano.
 My main interests concern probability, statistics and machine learning models
-- 💼 Working on a thesis project on a digital twin framework for risk assessment of patients in ICU
+- 💼 Developed a thesis project on a digital twin framework for ICU glucose management

 I am currently learning to use GitHub to manage my projects and share my work.
 I'm exploring features like version control, documentation with READMEs, and collaborating on public repositories